Packaging

 Packages targeting UbuntuGIS or derivatives such as OSGeo-Live can be built from their distribution specific branches.

-• UbuntuGIS branches should be named ubuntu/<codename>, for example ubuntu/precise, ubuntu/quantal, etc.
+• UbuntuGIS branches should be named ubuntugis/<codename>, for example ubuntugis/precise, ubuntugis/quantal, etc.

 • OSGeo-Live branches should be named osgeo/<version>, for example osgeo/7.0, osgeo/8.0, etc.